-David M. Driesen is a University Professor at Syracuse University, and an Adjunct Associate Professor at the State University of New York College of Environmental Science and Forestry.
+David M. Driesen is a University Professor at Syracuse University College of Law, and an Adjunct Associate Professor at the State University of New York College of Environmental Science and Forestry.
 He holds a J.D. from Yale Law School.
 He is a member of the editorial board of the Carbon and Climate Law Review, published in Berlin and Environmental Law, published in Oxford.

 While in academia, Professor Driesen has devoted significant time to defending the constitutionality of environmental law.
 He represented the United States Public Interest Research Group Education Fund in the American Trucking case before the Supreme Court, public health groups in defending California’s Clean Fuel Fleet Programs against a preemption challenge, and constitutional law professors in defending the Endangered Species Act’s constitutionality.
 He also represented several United States Senators, including Hilary Clinton, in a challenge to EPA's new source review rules in the United States Court of Appeals for the District of Columbia Circuit.
 He has acted as a consultant for American Rivers and other environmental groups on Clean Water Act issues stemming from the Supreme Court's federalism decisions.
 And he has testified before Congress on lessons from the implementation of the 1990 Clean Air Act Amendments.

 Professor Driesen worked as a project attorney and then senior project attorney in the air and energy program for the Natural Resources Defense Council.
 He also served on EPA National Pollution Control Techniques Advisory Committee.
 Prior to that time, he was an Assistant Attorney General in the Special Litigation Division of the Washington State Attorney General's Office and a law clerk to Justice Robert Utter of the Washington State Supreme Court.